Analyst Bias and Mispricing

 Date Written: February 4, 2018

-Predictable biases in analyst earnings forecasts drive several popular anomalies.
-Analyst forecasts, both conservative and optimistic, distort share prices, but only for firms with hard-to-forecast earnings, like those with high credit risk, high idiosyncratic volatility, and other attributes linked to 14 popular low-return anomalies.
-For these firms, the risk-adjusted return spread between the least and most optimistic predicted analyst bias quintiles ranges from 6% to 19% per year, depending on the anomaly.
-The prevalence of analyst optimism among these firms emerges as a likely explanation for their overpricing and subsequent negative alphas.
+Predictable biases in analyst forecasts, both conservative and optimistic, distort share prices, but only for firms with hard-to-forecast earnings---those with extreme past returns, credit risk, idiosyncratic volatility, and other attributes linked to 14 popular anomalies.
+The prevalence of analyst optimism (and the rarity of analyst conservatism) among these firms emerges as a likely explanation for their overpricing and subsequent negative alphas.
+The profitability of anomaly strategies disappears once we account for analyst bias.

 Keywords: Analyst bias, credit risk, anomalies, market efficiency, behavioral